miraland-labs/miraland/docs/src/integrations/retrying-transactions.md

 transactions to be accepted by the network.
 To an end-user, this would appear as if they unintentionally sent the same transaction twice.

-In Solana, a dropped transaction can be safely discarded once the blockhash it references is older than the `lastValidBlockHeight` received from `getLatestBlockhash`.
+In Miraland, a dropped transaction can be safely discarded once the blockhash it references is older than the `lastValidBlockHeight` received from `getLatestBlockhash`.
 Developers should keep track of this `lastValidBlockHeight` by querying